GValiente/butano/README.md

 Stay alive while you shoot at everything that moves!

-The full source code and the creative commons assets of this fun game are in [its folder](games/butano-fighter).
+The full source code and the creative commons assets of this game are in [its project folder](games/butano-fighter).

 Get the latest Butano Fighter ROM from [itch.io](https://gvaliente.itch.io/butano-fighter).